 There are two basic laws that authorize Ministries to supervise food imports: Basic law of Animal and Plant Health (Law No. 291), that has as its main objective preventing the propagation of pests and diseases, and the General Law of Health (Law No. 423), which covers all aspects related to human health, including food safety for processed food imports.
 The former MAGs General Division of Animal and Plant Health Protection (DGPSA) was the entity responsible of implementing Law 291 while MINSA implements Law 423.
-Currently the entity responsible for the implementation of Law 291 is the Nicaraguan Institute of Agricultural Protection and Health (IPSA).
+Currently the entity responsible for the implementation of Law 291 is IPSA.